QSX

 Tips for QSX and Calling

-Be a model QSX Frequency user: look at your clock and within any 5 minute segment make no more than three calls with each call whether CQ or to a specific station, being no longer than a 3X3.
+Be a model QSX/Calling Frequency user: look at your clock and within any 5 minute segment make no more than three calls with each call whether CQ or to a specific station, being no longer than a 3X3.
 Rigidly adhere to this restriction.

 Share this information widely